OpenDSA/OpenDSA/RST/source/Development/UnionFind.rst

 algorithm.
 Initially, each object is at the root of its own tree.
-An equivalence pair is processed by checking to see if both objects of the pair are in the same tree using method ``differ``.
+An equivalence pair is processed by checking to see if both objects of the pair are in the same tree by calling  ``FIND`` on each of them.
-If they are in the same tree, then no change need be made because the objects are already in the same equivalence class.
+If their roots are the same, then no change need be made because the objects are already in the same equivalence class.
 Otherwise, the two equivalence classes should be merged by the ``UNION`` method.

-.. _EquivEx:

-.. odsafig:: Images/EquivEx.png
-   :width: 500
-   :align: center
-   :capalign: center
-   :figwidth: 90%

-   An example of equivalence processing.

-Here is a SlideShow that allows you better understand the operation above.
+Here is a slideShow to illustrate a series of UNION operations.

 .. inlineav:: ufCON ss
    :output: show